andresoliva/LoRa-E5/README.md

  * Type the Gateway address (192.168.1.1) and log in using the admin and password of the gateway.

 ### Add your device to the gateway
-Before adding our device to the gateway, which will allow our LoRa module to join the network, we need to set up other fields first/
+Before adding our device to the gateway, which will allow our LoRa module to join the network, we need to set up other fields first.

 #### Create your device profile
 <img src="./pictures/02_profile_create.png" width=90% align="center">